 - A healthy diet should be balanced, include 5 portions of vegetables and fruit a day, have no added salt, and little saturated or trans fats (these are in animal fats such as red meat and dairy food, and include some 'hard' vegetable fats in many biscuits and cakes) and include 2 portions of oily fish such as sardine, tuna, or salmon a week.
 Lots of vitamins (as in vegetables and salads) will reduce the likelihood of cataracts Carotenoids, Vitamins C and E.

 A cataract does not usually damage your eye in any way.
 A cataract in one eye cannot lead to any damage in the other eye, and you cannot use the good eye too much and damage it.
 Similarly, sit close to the television if this helps you see it better: this will not damage your eyes.
 A cataract often develops in the other eye, but many people only get one in one eye.

 Many cataracts do get worse, especially if you are middle aged and have diabetes.
 Many people with diabetes do eventually need cataract surgery.

 UK Department of Health advise a diet low in animal fat and salt, with five portions of vegetables or fruit a day, with 30 minutes exercise such as walking, and not smoking.
 In diabetes, diet, control of the blood sugar and blood pressure are important to prevent other problems.
 A healthy diet postpones cataracts (AJO 2010: a poor diet & obesity increases risk by ~50%)

 Mature cataract...very dense with very poor vision.
-Such cataracts are uncommon except in the most deprived communities. larger
+Such cataracts are uncommon in the UK. enlarge

 Cataract...nuclear sclerosis.
-Cataract is slightly brown, and colours do not seem as bright to the patient larger
+Cataract is slightly brown, and colours do not seem as bright to the patient enlarge .

 An operation to remove the cataract is usually the only way to